tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 Whenever attestation is required, the application initiates Exported Authenticator–based post-handshake authentication.
 The TLS stack constructs an Authenticator Request, using either a `CertificateRequest` or `ClientCertificateRequest` message, and indicates support for attestation by including an empty `cmw_attestation` extension.

-On the attesting side, the platform generates attestation, either in the form of Evidence or an Attestation Result, depending on the deployment model.
-The TLS stack embeds this attestation in the `cmw_attestation` extension and completes the Exported Authenticator by generating the corresponding `CertificateVerify` and `Finished` messages.
+On the attesting side, the platform generates RATS conceptual message, either in the form of Evidence or an Attestation Result, depending on the deployment model.
+The TLS stack embeds the RATS conceptual message in the `cmw_attestation` extension and completes the Exported Authenticator by generating the corresponding `CertificateVerify` and `Finished` messages.
 The application then conveys the resulting Authenticator to the peer, as defined in {{RFC9261}}.

 Upon receipt, the application delivers the Authenticator to the TLS stack for processing.
 The TLS stack validates the certificate chain, the `CertificateVerify` signature, and the `Finished` message, and extracts the `cmw_attestation` extension.
 The TLS stack treats the contents of the `cmw_attestation` extension as opaque.